fengyu20/data-engineering-zoomcamp-2025/pyflink/README.md

     GROUP BY PULocationID, DOLocationID
     ORDER BY cnt DESC;
     ```
-    - Check the trips between this time slot.
+    - Run the SQL command to check the trips with pickup and drop-off location ID = 95 within the targeted time slot.
+Since we use a session window based on the drop-off time column, consecutive trips are considered as long as the time difference is within 5 minutes.
     ```sql
     SELECT
         PULocationID,